BDX-town/Mangane/docs/architecture/SEARCH_AND_INTELLIGENCE.md

 ## 8. Entities, topics, Gist, and Explore

-Entity processing follows mention detection, candidate generation, contextual resolution, a canonical local entity, and optional Wikidata/DBpedia enrichment.
-External knowledge bases enrich internal records but do not define them.
-Cached enrichment retains provenance, retrieval time, and attribution metadata.
+Phase 8B defines the single canonical entity authority used by Search and every other intelligent consumer.
+Processing follows mention or hashtag extraction, candidate generation, contextual resolution, confidence plus margin gates, explicit ambiguity/abstention, canonical local identity, and optional Wikidata/DBpedia enrichment.
+External graphs provide aliases, multilingual labels, types, redirects, official links, and selected relationships; they do not define ownership, authorship, authorization, or truth.
+Cached enrichment retains provider, evidence, retrieval time, freshness, license/attribution metadata, and independently disableable provider state.

+Literal hashtags remain independently searchable social tokens.
+A separate HashtagEntityBinding may resolve context-specific meanings, equivalent event tags, aliases, and translations for semantic search, Custom Feeds, recommendations, topic pages, and Gist grouping.
+Ambiguous tags remain literal or unresolved rather than receiving a universal meaning.

+Phase 15 entity retrieval, graph expansion, and fusion must reuse Phase 8B schemas, repositories, aliases, evidence, Wikidata/DBpedia clients, caches, confidence policy, merge/split history, and privacy boundaries.
+It may add retrieval indexes and evaluation but may not establish a second entity graph.

 Topic assignments are local, versioned derived data with confidence values.
 They are not permanent facts about users or authors.
+Topic/entity relationships preserve provenance and cannot bypass canonical-record access checks.

 Gist requires sufficient and diverse evidence, citations to posts or linked sources, separation of facts/claims/interpretation, visible uncertainty, disagreement preservation, and refusal to synthesize when evidence is insufficient.
+Knowledge-graph matches help disambiguation but do not independently prove source claims.

 Explore may use follows, lists, bookmarks, explicit interests, retention-governed search/reading history, topic/entity affinity, trends, recency, diversity, and negative feedback.
 It must not become a hidden engagement-maximization feed.